 Since you’re here, I’d imagine you’re looking for the best drone possible for your money.
 But you probably realize there’s plenty of types of drones on the market – racing drones, cheap toy drones, drones for photography, sport drones etc.

 So you need to decide for yourself what drone category is the one for your taste.
 Each model in the following categories is picked based on its features, quality, ease of use, value and user reviews.
-They all have their strengths and weaknesses, but I believe they represent the best products in their category, so you can’t go wrong with any of them.
+They all have their strengths and weaknesses, but In my opinion those are the best drones you can buy in 2017, so you can’t go wrong with any of them.

-Click on the picture of the category you like and you’ll be taken to that particular part of the guide.
+Click on the picture of the category you like and you’ll be taken to that particular part of the guide and you’ll be able to read the quadcopter reviews.

 Get familiar with drones